After the GST, the pricing of the Maruti Suzuki Baleno starts from Rs 5.26 lakh to Rs 8.42 lakh (ex-showroom, Pan India).

 Alpha (+Zeta Features) : Projector headlights, touchscreen SmartPlay system, reverse parking camera, LED daytime running lights

 Maruti Suzuki Baleno is, undoubtedly, the best-looking car in its segment.
-Furthermore, the car offers a feature-loaded interior, cabin comfort and efficient engine lineup.
+Attributes that further add to its value quotient are its feature-loaded interior, cabin comfort and efficient engine lineup.
 Besides this, what makes it more desirable among buyers is its affordable pricing even when compared to its competitors.
 With all these merits, Maruti’s premium hatchback takes on the Volkswagen Polo, 2017 Hyundai Elite i20 and Honda Jazz that will soon receive its first facelift.
 Read – New-gen Maruti Alto in the Works

-Designed on Suzuki’s new-generation platform, Maruti Suzuki’s all-new hatchback is light yet stiff.
-The premium hatchback looks largely similar to the iK-2 concept, which broke cover in 2015 at the Geneva Motor Show.
-Upfront, the Maruti Baleno features a V-shaped grille tinted by a strip of chrome which runs into the swept-back head-lamp units.
+Underpinning Suzuki’s new-generation platform, Maruti Suzuki’s all-new hatchback is light, stiff and quite frugal in nature.
+Visually, the premium hatchback shares a strong resemblance with the iK-2 concept, which broke cover in 2015 at the Geneva Motor Show.
+At the front fascia, the Maruti Baleno features a V-shaped grille tinted by a strip of chrome which runs into the swept-back head-lamp units.
 Under the grille lies a sporty looking sculpted front-bumper and projector headlights with follow-me-home.
 The car has electric folding ORVMs with turn indicators, chrome door handles and alloy wheels.

-The range-topping variant is exclusively available with projector headlamps, LED daytime running lamps and 16-inch alloys with 195/55 R16 tyres.
-The lower variants are assembled with 15-inch wheels and 185/65 R15 front and rear tyres.
-Other design highlights include a sloping roof, wraparound windows, and a sporty rear.
+Features such as projector headlamps, LED daytime running lamps and 16-inch alloys with 195/55 R16 tyres are reserved for the top-spec trim.
+The lower variant comes fitted with 15-inch wheels and 185/65 R15 front and rear tyres.
+Other key highlights include a sloping roof, wraparound windows, and a sporty rear.
 With 3995mm length, 1745mm width and 1500mm height, the Maruti Suzuki Baleno is a bigger hatch than the Swift.
 It has a wheelbase of 2,520mm.
 With a ground clearance of 170mm, the hatchback is claimed to tackle all sorts of Indian terrains.
 Read – Maruti Ignis – All You Need To Know

-Since the Maruti Baleno is positioned above the Swift, it is more feature-rich, spacious and upmarket than its sibling.
+Positioned above the Swift, the Maruti Baleno is more feature-rich, spacious and upmarket than its younger sibling.
 The neatly-designed dashboard and silver accents on the centre console give it a premium feel.
 The car’s top-end petrol and diesel variants come with the first-in-class 7-inch SmartPlay infotainment system – Apple CarPlay.
 While the base variant misses out on Apple CarPlay or TFT cluster, touchscreen display, chrome handles, DRLs and alloy wheels.
 The Baleno is one of the well-equipped cars in its segment that comes loaded with remote keyless entry, front/rear power windows, auto-up power window for driver, telescopic steering with tilt function, adjustable head rests in front/rear, automatic AC, height adjuster for driver’s seat, socket in front/rear and push start/stop with smart key.
 Read – 2018 Maruti Suzuki Ciaz Facelift – What to Expect

 The cabin of Maruti Baleno is well illuminated.
 It has multi-information speedometer display with colour TFT.
 Thanks to its 2520mm wheelbase, the vehicle offers quite a spacious cabin to all 5 occupants.
 The thigh support is good and there is plenty of leg room for the passengers seated at the back.
 The presence of contemporary features has made other things looks go away with which Maruti has made some compromise like buttons with ordinary plastic material.
 With a boot size of 339 litre, the hatchback offers plenty of space to carry luggage.